aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     npm run deploy --email=your@email.com --domain=base.domain.com --hostedzone=hosted-zone-id
     ```

-    This process will take about 40 minutes to complete.
+    This process will take about 40 - 45 minutes to complete.

+8. After the deployment is complete, if you want to inspect the services deployed within the Amazon EKS cluster, you  will need to provide Cloud9 access to the cluster.
+For this, go to the Cloudformation console, and look for the stack named *EKSSaaSCluster*.
+Go to the *Outputs* tab and look for the key *SaaSClusterConfigCommand*.
+Copy the entire value, which should start with "aws eks update-kubeconfig --name EKSSaaS", and then run the command in your Cloud9 terminal.
+You should see an output that starts with "Updated context.." which means the local Kubeconfig file has the necessary details  to access your EKS clustr

+Now, run the below command to access the EKS cluster and the services deployed within the cluster.

+    ```
+    kubectl get nodes
+    ```

+    To access the deployed pods in the default namespace, run the below command
+    ```
+    kubectl get pods
+    ```

-8. Once finished, the following websites should be provisioned and ready for you to use:
+8. Finally, the following websites should be provisioned and ready for you to use:

     [https://www.YOURDOMAIN.com](https://www.YOURDOMAIN.com) - This is the "landing page" for your multi-tenant e-Commerce platform.
 From this page, customers can self-signup for a new account
     [https://admin.YOURDOMAIN.com](https://admin.YOURDOMAIN.com) - This is the "administration" page for your multi-tenant e-Commerce platform.
 From this page, your tenant administrator can view global statistics for the platform and onboard new tenants.
 In a normal application, this page would be behind some strict security.
 We've left this page entirely anonymous for demonstration purposes.